 Combining Exercise with Clinical Neuropathy Treatment

 Exercise is a complement to professional neuropathy treatment — not a substitute.
-At Balance Foot & Ankle, we combine exercise prescription with MLS laser therapy, nutritional supplementation guidance (B12, alpha-lipoic acid), and custom orthotics for a comprehensive approach that addresses neuropathy from multiple directions simultaneously.
+At Balance Foot & Ankle, we combine exercise prescription with MLS laser therapy, nutritional supplementation guidance (B12, alpha-lipoic acid), and custom orthotics for a thorough approach that addresses neuropathy from multiple directions simultaneously.

 📧 Get Dr. Tom’s Free Lab Test Guide